Crane LMI Computer Replacement Experts

 • Full lockout capabilities

-Sumitomo Lattice Crawler Computer Project Overview
+Sumitomo Lattice Crawler LMI Replacement Overview

 This customer provides steel erection, precast concrete structures, and concrete pours in the south.
 They needed a complete new installation for this lattice crawler crane.
 This was a simple installation with display and linerider for load as well as wireless anti two block and windspeed at the boom tip.
 This system will provide the owner years of simple and safe crane computer operation.